 The idea is simple: Start with a $5 bet, and double it every time you win, 18 times in a row.
-The odds of doing that are about 1 in 300,000.
+The odds of doing that are about 1 in 200,000.
 Don't laugh: the odds of hitting a slot jackpot are are often 1 in two million or more, and the top prize is usually pretty far from a million dollars.
-So, if you want a huge jackpot, you're much more likely to get it on a table game than on a slot machine.
+If every visitor to Vegas tried the method I describe in this article, someone would win the million dollars every two days on average.
+So, if you want a huge jackpot, the odds are much better on a table game than on a slot machine.

 So now we just need to pick a game to play.
 We want a

 game with a high chance of winning an even-money bet.
 That

 rules out roulette, which gives us only a 47.37% chance of winning